 The major roadblock you will run into is crafting the VI Path.
 Let’s look at the beginning of the example code:

-Your target VI path should be the username, followed by the word PASSWORD (so you can input the password yourself when prompted), followed by the vSphere server, followed by the datacenter name, followed by the folder path, followed by the esxi host, such as:
+Now, we use newer syntax.
+Your target VI path should be the username, an @ sign, followed by the vSphere server, followed by the datacenter name, followed by the word “host” typically, followed by the esxi host, such as:

 One of the neat things about if you struggle with the VI path is it will provide you with possible values if you test with a minimal path e.g. target=vi://firstname.lastname@example.org:PASSWORD@vsphere01.mobile-jon.com with responses like this: